balopez83/Surface_Pro_4_Hackintosh/README.md

 ## *** NOTICE ***
-### Do not update kexts labeled as "custom" manually if they exist, instead wait for an update.
 ### Touch is Technically supported in the posted EFI files however it requires [@Xiashangning's IPTSDaemon](https://github.com/Xiashangning/IPTSDaemon) in order to work.
 Please see the "Chapter 3" link below for instruction.
 ### I am still refining and cleaning up code though this EFI now has about 90% of Surface supported hardware working reliably.